Aothe/Aothe/README.md

 <h2> Hey there, I tend to go by Liam </h2>
 </p>

-I'm a Full Stack Developer from Dublin, currently based in Europe.
+I'm a Full Stack Developer from Ireland, currently based in Europe.
 I love everything to do with React and Javascript, yet am excited to get my hands on any programming language I can find.

 Some of my favourite tech: